The Year, Make, Model, Money! Podcast, Episode 2, Part 1

 “We don’t compete with our customers,” Dan emphasizes.
 “Our job is to help our dealers sell, not undercut them.
 We stay in our lane and let our dealers own the retail side.”

-Turn 14 has four distribution centers across the U.S.—in Pennsylvania, Texas, Indiana, and Nevada—allowing them to reach 60% of the country in just one day and the rest in two.
+Turn 14 Distribution has four distribution centers across the U.S.—in Pennsylvania, Texas, Indiana, and Nevada—allowing them to reach 60% of the country in just one day and the rest in two.
 They even operate seven days a week to keep orders moving.

 “If you call customer support on a Sunday, a real human in our Michigan office will pick up.
 We don’t do bots,” Dan says.
 “Our dealers need support when they need it—not just during ‘business hours.’”